mawrkus/js-unit-testing-guide/README.md

 });
 ```

+#### Note

-Note: the handy `fit` function used in the example above allows you to execute only one test without having to comment all the tests below. `fdescribe` does the same for test suites.
+The handy `fit` function used in the example above allows you to execute only one test without having to comment all the tests below. `fdescribe` does the same for test suites.
 This could help saving a lot of time when developing.

 More information on the [Jasmine website](http://jasmine.github.io).